top of page

 sell artwork,

-give a talk,
+hold a talk,

-teach a yoga class,
+teach a yoga session,

-offer a reading,
+do a reading,

 or lead a small circle every Tuesday.